Anju Bobby George: Professional career

 Anju made history when she won the bronze medal clearing 6.70 m in Long Jump at the 2003 World Championships in Athletics in Paris, becoming the first Indian athlete ever to win a medal in a World Championships in Athletics.
 She also won a gold medal at the 2003 Afro-Asian Games.
 She achieved her personal best of 6.83 m at the 2004 Olympic Games at Athens which brought her the fifth position.
 This is the current Indian national record.

 She received the Arjuna award in 2002–2003 for eminent sportspersons from the government of India and the country's highest sporting honour, Rajiv Gandhi Khel Ratna award in 2003–2004 after her success in the World Athletic meet.
 She was conferred Padma Shri, India's fourth highest civilian award in 2004.

 Anju Bobby George pulled out of the 52nd national inter-state athletics in Hyderabad, due to an upper respiratory tract infection.

 Personal life

-Anju is married to Robert Bobby George, who is a former national champion in triple jump and her coach too.
+Anju is married to Robert Bobby George, who is a former national champion in triple jump and her former coach.
 She is employed with the Customs department in Bangalore.
-The couple have a son Aaron and a daughter Andrea.
+The couple has a son Aaron and a daughter Andrea.

-Involvement with sports association
+Sports associations

 Anju was appointed as president of the Kerala State Sports Council (KSSC).
 She resigned from the post on 22 June 2016.
+She is the vice president of the Athletics Federation of India.